 New data have become available on the effects of vapour pressure.
 Figures 17 and 18 provide the hydrocarbon slip from canisters for two sample vehicles tested during study of the effects of 48, 62 and 69 kPa E10 (10% ethanol gasoline blend) fuels on canister breakthrough emissions over 14 days of SHED testing using the temperature profile from the U.S. Federal Diurnal Cycle.
 The data collected throughout the testing provides a correlation between the hydrocarbon slip from the vehicle canister and the fuel vapour pressure.
 The data indicate that the lower vapour pressure fuels, such as 48 kPa, are imperative during warm ambient temperatures for achieving very low evaporative emissions.
-Additional data and the full report are expected to become available in the spring of 2013 (publication by SAE is under consideration).
+The full report, with additional data, can be found at SAE 2013-01-1057.
 The study provided additional empirical evidence to a previous SAE study (Clontz, SAE Technical Paper No. 2007-01-1929) that showed the most important property of the fuel blend for canister performance is the vapour pressure.
 More importantly, the vapour pressure, not ethanol concentration, is the determining factor for vapour generation in the fuel tank.